DeFiLulz/DefiLulz/README.md

 ##  About Me

-I’m **DefiLulz** — a full-stack blockchain builder, DeFi degen, **Web3 researcher**, smart contract architect, and tokenomics experimenter.
+I’m **DeFiLulz** — a full-stack blockchain builder, DeFi degen, **Web3 researcher**, smart contract architect, and tokenomics experimenter.

 I operate at the edge of:
 - ⛓️ Ethereum's security